DP TM25 Summit Website header image-Final Image

 Funding, whether from public or private sources, should not merely aim to cover costs but serve as a catalyst for systemic and transformative change across communities, sectors, and economies.
 This requires trust as the foundation—a mutual commitment between funders and recipients.
 Only through open dialogue, shared accountability, and a two-way street of collaboration can funding achieve its full potential to create lasting, meaningful impact.

-20241219 DP TM25 Summit Website header image 1
+DP TM25 Summit Website cover image-Final Image

-Martin van Engel Photo
+Martin van Engel-Confirmed

-Martin van Engel Member of the Netherlands Commission for UNESCO and D&I advisor
+Martin van Engel Member of the Netherlands Commission for UNESCO and D&I advisor (Moderator)

 Marcus Desando Executive Director, Prince Claus Fund